blauwfruit/juice/Readme.md

 juice/purge
 ```

-Adjust `purge.sh` if you wish to include additional tables.
+Adjust `purge` if you wish to include additional tables.
 ## Getting started

 Before you start, make sure you `cd` somewhere outside your application.
 This tool runs standalone.